New or returning applicants

-If none of these categories applies to you, contact our office and we will help you through the application for registration process.
+If these categories do not apply to you, please contact our office and we will help you through the application for registration process.

 Once you have applied and paid your fees, you will be a registered member of the College from January 1st to December 31st every year.